extrafu/berrybms/README.md

 python3 berrybms/berrydash.py
 ```

-and open using your favorite web browser `http://<IP of your Raspberry PI device>:8080/`.
+and open `http://<IP of your Raspberry PI device>:8080/` using your favorite web browser.

 ## Running As Service